-Take your family on a glamping trip.
+Take your family on a glamping trip where social distancing is a breeze.
 Yep, “glamorous camping” is really a thing—and it’s so, so fun.
 Lock arms with Mother Nature while you camp in style with special touches like cozy beds, stocked kitchens and even air conditioning.
-From sleeping in a real treehouse to glammin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh, summer air.
-Keep reading to find out where to go.
+From sleeping in a real treehouse to glammin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh air.
+Keep reading to find campsites close to Chicago to get fancy in nature with the family.